lumapps/lumapps-extensions-templates/docs/tools/index.md

 Everything you need to know about the LumApps API is available on our [API Portal](https://apiv1.lumapps.com).

-## LumApps Design system
+## LumApps design system

-We encourage you to use the LumApps Design System, you can check the [Design System documentation site](https://design.lumapps.com) to find all the component you can import and how to use them.
+We encourage you to use the LumApps design system for interface coherence.
+You can check the [Design System documentation site](https://design.lumapps.com) to find all the component you can import and how to use them.